vivitruong/Java-self-taught/READMEvariblesandtype.md

 The boolean data type represents one of two possible values: true or false. boolean isFast = true;
 boolean canFly = false;

+## And: &&

+Produces a new boolean value from two boolean expressions.
+If the operand on the left of the && is true and the operand on the right is true, the operation is true.
+Otherwise it's false.

+boolean result = true && false; // result is false result = false && false;        // result is false
+result = false && true;         // result is false
+result = true && true;          // result is true